louisloio/TrueLayer_presspage/README.md

 # Creating the TrueLayer Press Page - Product design perspective.

 Through this article I tried to describe every questions I asked myself to build the TrueLayer press page.
-I voluntary reduced the research stage, indeed an efficient research study need to be driven by a team and with a full access of product usage data.
+I voluntary reduced the research stage, indeed an efficient research study need to be driven by an internal team and with a full access of product usage data.
 So, I made some hypotheses about the problem and goals and pretended they were accurate.

 > **Brief:** We would like you to create a new static page for our website called "Press".
 The page should collect links to all the articles out there that talk about TrueLayer.
 Your goal is to create a page that "shows" rather than "telling".<br><br>At TrueLayer we love to stay up to date with what is hot in web design and we like our brand to reflect this passion of Ours.